ibm-cloud-docs/dl/about.md

 These use cases are best for working with hybrid workloads, cross-provider workloads, large or frequent data transfers, private workloads, and environment administration.
 Use these use cases:

 * When you want dedicated connectivity for mission-critical workloads.
 * When you need dedicated, single-tenant connections between a client and IBM.
-* When diverse ports in a point of presence (PoP) are available, or when you require link aggregation group (LAG) support for 10 GB or greater speeds.

 ### {{site.data.keyword.dl_short}} Dedicated use case 1: Customer on-premises facility to {{site.data.keyword.cloud_notm}}
 {: #use-cases-dedicated-1}